 Not to mention the fact that more people find out about their work through the platform.
 That’s why it served as one of the best free social media sites for photographers for years.

-If you’re thinking about creating a free portfolio, this platform is one of the best platforms to start.
+If you’re thinking about creating a free portfolio, Tumblr is one of the best platforms to start.

 Ah, the holy grail of social media.
 This app was among the first to allow photo-sharing exclusively on phones.
 And today, it remains among the most popular social media sites.

-It’s the best platform to follow the best Instagram photographers, and it’s the best place to make your mark.
+You can get inspired by the best Instagram photographers, and it’s the best channel to make your mark.

 Of course, it’s not always easy to make it on Instagram these days.
 With so much talent around, it’s challenging to gain followers and interaction.
 But it’s still the best option if you need exposure.